 A DOORWAY PASSAGE

 Each passage is a doorway to an entire body of biblical literature that speaks to these themes.
 They include subjects such as: the centrality of the heart, the importance of doing, the power of revelation, the secret to success, the means to maturity, and the treasure that lasts.
 Every year, the Bonus Verse focuses on a short passage with a graphic theme (a well, a mirror, a root, a treasure) that is tied to a spiritual formation principle.
-As we enter the sixth year of the Bonus Verse these are the principles we have considered so far.

-OUR GOAL is to live with one of these passages for a full year, exploring its message and other correlating scripture.
+Our goal is to live with one of these passages for a full year, exploring its message and other correlating scripture.
 Chapel messages introduce the theme and teachers reinforce the principle in classroom discussions.
 Students who memorize the passage have an opportunity to recite it to the school administrator and have a brief discussion about its meaning.
 Various incentives are provided to encourage students to continue to recite and think about the Bonus Verse throughout the year: wristbands for each verse, gold coins for weekly recitations (premium Belgian chocolate), and dress-down days for class-wide participation.
 While our focus is on one theme per year, we have discovered that new students to ICS often want to go back and learn previous verses, and teachers often refer back to previous verses in future years.
 As a result, we have found that all Bonus Verses remain active once they have been introduced.

 3RD THROUGH 8TH GRADE